Topics Map > Accessibility

 Instructor exam content accessibility

-Instructors can evaluate their course and exam content for accessibility to be sure that students with disabilities can navigate and use it.
-For assistance evaluating course content for accessibility, contact DoIT Academic Technology at (608) 262-5667 to be connected with an Accessibility Consultant.
+For assistance evaluating course content for accessibility, contact the DoIT Help Desk to be connected with an Accessibility Consultant.